 No visit to Nashville could be complete, without a trip to Lower Broadway!
 I brought my friend here to shop for cowboy boots and it made me want to shop for some too because they have a huge collection of cowboy boots that are art just to look at!
 Next we stopped into a Honky Tonk Central for lunch and some great live country music.

 Belle Meade Plantation

 We headed away from downtown Nashville to take in the huge luxurious houses of modern day Belle Meade and to see Belle Meade Plantation.
 I figure that Belle Meade Plantation is one of the most educational sites to see in Nashville as it is a well preserved piece of history that allows you to really envision the past.
 Founded in 1807, this plantation captures a monumental time in the history of the United States.
 Be sure to take a tour which will be led by a trained and costumed guide through the plantation’s beautiful Greek-Revival mansion and access to Belle Meade’s many other historic buildings including a dairy, horse stable, carriage house, mausoleum, gardens, and a log cabin.

 After all that you can charge up batteries again out at the Loveless Cafe which is well know for down home southern food and it’s walls adorned with stars who have eaten there.
 The biscuits are worth the trip alone but while you are there be sure to try the fried green tomatoes and their shrimp and grits special!
 After dinner you can load up on some more souvenirs at the gift shops that surround the Loveless Cafe.
 Then, if you’ve stopped by on the right night, you can end your night with some great live music from Music City Roots at the Loveless Cafe Barn.

-That is one full day of Nashville fun for you!
+That is one full day of family attraction in Nashville, TN and it is loaded with fun for you!